 - Lemonade, freshly squeezed juice, or mixed through soda water with crushed ice can help to combat queasiness.

 - Keep some barley sugar sweets close by.
 Eating a couple will give an immediate boost to your blood sugar and may help ward off feelings of nausea.
 Some women find fruit flavoured chewable jubes equally as good.
-Just remember to hide them from your toddler though.

-- Try brushing your teeth and tongue if you’re feeling sick.
+- Try brushing your teeth and tongue if you're feeling sick.
 Some women develop a hypersensitive gag reflex and have problems even brushing their back molars.
-Experiment with mouthwashes, especially if you are bothered by a metallic, sharp taste in your mouth.
+Experiment with alcohol-free mouthwashes, especially if you are bothered by a metallic, sharp taste in your mouth.
 Sipping iced water and munching on ice chips can have the same refreshing effect.